Skip to content

 Protein family

-Protein kinase superfamily, Tyr protein kinase family, CSF-1/PDGF receptor subfamil
+Belongs to the protein kinase superfamily.
+Tyr protein kinase family.
+CSF-1/PDGF receptor subfamily

 Function